 If you are anything like me, then Youtube is another digital service or technology you both love and hate.
 It may not lead to the negativity like Facebook, but it doesn’t come without a certain degree of what I like to call “internal technological usage conflict.”
 You love Youtube since it’s an endless source of entertainment and educational content.
 You can study and learn anything through various educational and technological channels.
 You hate it because it can be distracting and a time suck.
 It’s an addictive yet educational and empowering.
 It’s democratic, open, free, and essentially endless.

 In this post, we looked at a few different methods to understand and track your Youtube usage.
-We looked at using the automation service IFTTT to keep a record of liked videos and at RescueTime as a way to track computer time on Youtube.
+We looked at using the the basic stats we can get in the app, the automation service IFTTT to keep a record of liked videos, and at RescueTime as a way to track computer time on Youtube.
+There are pro’s and con’s to each.
 We then looked at some custom Python code you can use to scrape and aggregate your entire Youtube Watch History.
 By modifying your watching habits slightly, regularly collecting your data and some simple data cleanup, you can track and keep an accurate record of your Youtube Watching.

 These techniques provide a way to help you break down how and what you use Youtube for.
 Like a lot of technologies today, your usage isn’t a simple binary Yes or No. Instead, you need to think about what the technology is for, should you use it and how.
 Email is one of the earliest online communication methods, and yet we still struggle to use it well.
 Similarly Youtube presents both great aspects and negatives.
 Tracking and collecting your Youtube usage data can make you aware of how you use it, and, in turn, it provides the chance to change or modify your behaviors.